 D2.
-Condoned credit
+Compensated pass for marginal failure

-D2.1 Marginal failure of a module may be condoned by Programme Examination Boards.
-Marginal failure is a module outcome with a mark of 37% or greater at levels 3 to 6, or 47% or greater at level 7.
-The Programme Examination Board will ascertain that this decision will not prevent a student meeting the programme learning outcomes and ensure that the requirements of any professional, statutory and regulatory bodies have been met, before any decision to condone will be made.

-Decisions to condone are final and may not be used as grounds for a subsequent academic appeal.

-D2.2 Condoned credit awarded by a Programme Examination Board may contribute to the credit total of an award up to maximum amounts, which must fulfil all of the following conditions:

-- a. no more than one quarter of the total credits required for the award; - b. no more than one third of the credits required at any FHEQ level; and; - c. no more than the maximum amounts detailed in the table below.

-a maximum of 30 credits at level 3
+- D2.1 Marginal failure of a module may receive a compensated pass by Programme Examination Boards.
+Marginal failure is a module outcome with a mark of 30% or greater at levels 3 to 6, or 40% or greater at level 7.
+The Programme Examination Board will ascertain that this decision will not prevent a student meeting the programme learning outcomes and ensure that the requirements of any professional, statutory and regulatory bodies have been met, before any decision to grant a compensated pass will be made.
+Decisions to grant a compensated pass are final and may not be used as grounds for a subsequent academic appeal. - D2.2 Compensated Pass credit awarded by a Programme Examination Board may contribute to the credit total of an award up to maximum amounts, which must fulfil all of the following conditions: - a. no more than one quarter of the total credits required for the award; - b. no more than a maximum of 30 credits at any single level of the UK National Qualifications Framework, unless the student has a current and accepted Extenuating Circumstances application within the module when the maximum amount of credit that can receive a compensated pass is 45 credits at any single level of the UK National Qualifications Framework. - D2.3 A compensated pass may not be granted after the end of the academic year that the module's enrolment ended.

-a maximum of 30 credits at level 4

-a maximum of 30 credits at level 5 But overall a maximum of 45 credits can be

-a maximum of 30 credits at level 6 condoned at levels 5 and 6.

-a maximum of 30 credits at level 7

-D2.3 There can be no retrospective condonation of a failed mark even if the minimum credit requirements are met at a later examination board.